8.2.1. How to Write State Machines

 EG_SomeInitializationFunction0()

-above does.
-This leads to the following
+This leads to the following implementation:

 1 static EG_FSM_STATES_e EG_ProcessInitializationState(EG_STATE_s *pEgState) {